More Information about Family Engagement

 For any questions about parent/family participation hours you may contact the School Office Manager.

-Every week, your child will bring home updates from the school.
+Your child will regularly bring home updates from the school.
 This will contain important information about the schedule/calendar, events, announcements, field trips, and other important reminders.
 It is very important that you take the time to read these updates completely.
 Please remove all letter updates from the students homework folder once read and provide a parent/guardian signature on homework cover page as an indicator to school staff the information has been received.

 At the end of the first and second trimester, a parent/guardian will be expected to attend a parent conference with their child’s teacher.

-Behavior will be recorded on the front cover of the homework everyday.
+Daily behavior notes will be be provided on the front cover of the homework everyday.
 Your signature is required every night on the homework.
 Homework is not considered complete unless the behavior log is signed.
 In addition, your child will bring home a Kickboard report in their homework folder every week that informs you of their behavior.

 Throughout the year, you may receive a phone call or note from a teacher or school leader.
 If the message requires a response, please contact the school either by phone or in writing within 24 hours.
 You should expect to hear from your child’s teacher at least once a month during the year.